GINGIVITIS

 -

-Diagnosis Not yet recruitingThis study aims to see if a short, self-reported questionnaire can accurately identify gum disease in adults.
-Participants will fill out the questionnaire and then receive a standard dental exam during the same visit.
-Researchers will compare the questionnaire answers to the exam…
+Diagnosis Not yet recruitingThis study aims to see if a self-reported questionnaire can accurately identify gum disease (periodontitis or gingivitis) in adults in Saudi Arabia.
+About 291 participants will fill out the questionnaire and then receive a standard dental exam on the same visit.
+The results will …

 Matched conditions: GINGIVITIS